sami-haq99/bashthebuilder.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
 *This is not an exhaustive list of my publications.
 In this page, I have tried to highlight some of the interesting projects that I have worked on in the past where I proposed novel computational methods.
-For a detailed list of my publications, please refer to my [Google Scholar](https://scholar.google.com/citations?user=gyy0YOIAAAAJ&hl=en) page or my CV, which is available upon request.*
+For a detailed list of my publications, please refer to my [Google Scholar](https://scholar.google.com/citations?user=gyy0YOIAAAAJ&hl=en) page or my CV.*

 # **1. Conceptual Spaces**
 <img src="/images/conceptual_spaces_psychology.png" width="400"> <img src="/images/interpretable_embeding.png" width="400">